barryclark/jekyll-now/_posts/2016-06-27-Va-11-Hall-A-Review.md

 description: To be honest, I almost passed on the opportunity to review VA-11 Hall-A. I'm really glad I didn't.
 category: review
 featured: va-llhall-a.png
-tags: [video-games, review, va-11 hall-a, sukeban games]
+tags: [video games, review, va-11 hall-a, sukeban games]
 ---

 To be honest, I almost passed on the opportunity to review [VA-11 Hall-A - Cyberpunk Bartender Action](http://waifubartending.com), a new game by Sukeban Games.
 Something about the logo caught my eye, and a quick lookup of the game had me hooked at the music.
 After that, I figured it couldn't hurt to request a review code and give the game a shot.